metrico/cloudflare-worker-logpush-loki/README.md

   - [Debugging](#debugging)
   - [Todo / Improvements](#todo--improvements)

-You can configure Cloudflare Logpush to send Logs to any [HTTP destination](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/), so let's send some logs to [Grafana Loki](https://grafana.com/oss/loki/).
+You can configure Cloudflare Logpush to send Logs to any [HTTP destination](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/), so let's send some logs to [qryn](https://qryn.dev/) using the Loki format.

 This Worker takes the incoming Logpush JSON Format and transforms it into something Loki understands: